kaylah176/Project_3/README.md

 ### Steps to deploy - Stage 1, watch the following YouTube videos in order to view compiling, and deployment of the NFT token
 1. https://youtu.be/ViRI_zeGosQ: Compiling the NFT.
-3. https://youtu.be/bvUSPix2aBQ: Deployment NFT & Interlinking with MetaMask
+2. https://youtu.be/bvUSPix2aBQ: Deployment NFT & Interlinking with MetaMask.
-4. https://youtu.be/j5mqZS82bkA: Enabling transactions between investors
+3. https://youtu.be/j5mqZS82bkA: Enabling transactions between investors.
-5. https://youtu.be/nmHxF00BNPM: Real-Estate/Asset analysis to determine investment returns and valuation
+4. https://youtu.be/nmHxF00BNPM: Real-Estate/Asset analysis to determine investment returns and valuation.

 ### RealEstate DApp - Stage 2, Pages & Navigation:
 1. **Home**